microsoft/AL/CONTRIBUTING.md

 Use the latest version of the AL language extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-dynamics-smb.al) or shipped as part of the [AL Developer Preview builds](README.md#al-developer-preview-builds) for Dynamics 365 Business Central.

-Switch off all extensions except the AL Language extension.
+Disable all extensions except the AL Language extension.

 Do not add your issue as a comment to an existing issue unless it's for the identical input.
 Many issues look similar, but have different causes.